 top of page

-Building a reading habit starts with presence, not perfection.
 There is a quiet confession many parents carry.
 “I’m not really a reader… but I want my child to love books.”
 Sometimes it’s said with apology.
 Sometimes with guilt.
 Often with hesitation — as if raising a reader requires being one.
 It doesn’t.
 You do not need to be an avid reader to raise a child who reads deeply and independently.
 What you need is not literary fluency.
 It’s intentional positioning.
-And that chan
+And that changes everything.
+Reading Is Not an Identity.
+It’s an Enviro

 kutu booku